-Trust VoiceBox to deliver high-quality, professional SDH Subtitles for your video content
+Trust VoiceBox to provide high-quality, professional SDH subtitling for your video content

 At Voicebox we pride ourselves on the knowledge, care, and flexibility we provide for our customers.
 We work with over 2000 linguistics, to directly deliver outstanding and inclusive SDH subtitles in over 220 language pairs.

-Providing SDH subtitles for content is good practice and allows organisations to reach a wider audience.
-Also, in some cases, SDH subtitles enable brands to make reasonable adjustments to ensure people have equal access to materials and information, as set out in the UK’s Equality Act 2021 – protecting people from discrimination and unfair treatment.
+Providing accessible subtitles for content is good practice and allows organisations to reach a wider audience.
+Also, in some cases, SDH subtitling enables brands to make reasonable adjustments to ensure people have equal access to materials and information, as set out in the UK’s Equality Act 2021 – protecting people from discrimination and unfair treatment.

 Our services are tailored to fit the exact requirements of every client; from subtitle type and tone-of-voice to budget and turnaround.

 You’re in safe hands with VoiceBox

 If you’re looking for professional and comprehensible SDH subtitles, you’re in safe hands with VoiceBox.
 We have been working with global clients to make their content more inclusive.
 Our knowledgeable team continues to stay abreast of the latest accessibility guidelines and development to guarantee our clients are receiving the best possible service.

 What are SDH Subtitles?

 SDH subtitles are a type of subtitles specially designed for those who cannot – or have trouble with – hearing audio.

 In contrast to other types of subtitles, SDH subtitles do not assume the viewer can hear the audio of a piece of video content.
 This means the subtitles will display not only the dialogue, usually indicating the different speakers’ names, but also describe any other aural content, such as background noise, information about songs or off-screen sound effects.